 Whereas the Emperor Claudius Caesar Augustus Germanicus [Nero], the Good Genius of the world, besides all other services which he has rendered to Egypt, taking the most especial care of its interests, has appointed us Tiberius Claudius Balbillus for a prefect; and by his favors and benefits, abounding with all good things, Egypt has seen the gifts of the Nile increasing from year to year, and has now still more fully enjoyed the due ascent of the deity: it has seemed fit to the inhabitants of the village of Busiris in the Letopolitan district… living near the pyramids, and to the local scribes and village scribes among them, to pass a decree, and to erect a fifteen-stone column… to celebrate his divine virtues, engraved in the sacred character, by which it is customary to record them: for having been present at our lawful rites, and having worshiped the sun, the overseer and savior of the world: and… being excessively delighted with the… of the py…

-The processionary way — for that, it was now becoming evident, was what it must be — continued eastward beyond the dais to another flight of thirteen stairs leading upward.
+The processional way — for that, it was now becoming evident, was what it must be — continued eastward beyond the dais to another flight of thirteen stairs leading upward.
 At their top was a second badly damaged viewing dais.
 Its inscription was, once again, almost obliterated, but did seem to mention the Roman Emperor Septimius Severus, who reigned from AD 193 to 211.

-It was slowly becoming clear that the Sphinx was a palimpsest of thousands of years of competing cultures and agendas.
+It was becoming clear that the Sphinx was a palimpsest of thousands of years of competing cultures and agendas.
 With so many having left their mark, unpacking it all would be extraordinarily difficult.
 Even as things stood, though, Caviglia had revealed much about the Sphinx’s long history.
 It had plainly still been considered an important cultural and religious symbol at the height of the Roman Empire, when Egypt was one of Rome’s most important possessions, when the fertile fields on either side of the Nile had served as the breadbasket of the empire.
 Emperors and other important dignitaries must have walked down the grand processional pathway before the Sphinx to witness ceremonies to the gods.

 Henry Salt could see the scene vividly in his mind’s eye: “The spectator advanced on a level with the [Sphinx’s] breast, and thereby witnessed the full effect of that admirable expression of countenance, which characterizes the features, whilst, as he descended the successive flights of stairs, the stupendous image rose before him, whilst his view was confined, by the walls on either side, to the interesting object, for the contemplation of which, even when he had reached the bottom of the steps, a sufficient space was allowed for him to comprehend the whole at a single glance.”
 Painted a vivid red, the Sphinx must have made for an impressive sight indeed, particularly when the great head was illuminated from directly in front by the first pale yellow rays of the rising sun, or lit up from behind by the red glow of the setting sun.
-It seemed an altogether fitting symbol for Roman Egypt, more than worthy of its imperial visitors.
+It seemed an altogether fitting symbol for Latin Egypt, more than worthy of its imperial visitors.

-And yet, while Caviglia and Salt had learned much about the Sphinx’s Roman-era history, they had learned very little at all about the people who had first built it and first worshiped at its feet (assuming they had done the latter at all).
+And yet, while Caviglia and Salt had learned much about the Sphinx’s Roman-era history, they had learned very little about the people who had first built it and first worshiped at its feet (assuming they had done the latter at all).
 They had traveled back in time, but not nearly all the way back to the Sphinx’s point of origin.
 If there were answers to their questions about the Sphinx’s earlier history in what they had uncovered, they were hidden in the hieroglyphic steles nestled against the great beast’s breast.

 Caviglia would have loved to continue to excavate around the body of the Sphinx, with the goal of extracting its entirety from the sand — and, of course, of continuing to search diligently for secret doors and hidden passages.
 But it wasn’t to be; by now, the tireless Italian was finally tiring out.
 After defying dirt, heat, hard labor, and terrible food for months, he was felled at last by the dreaded Egyptian ophthalmia.